sdelrio/docker-minimal-nginx/README.md

 # Minimal nginx

-Sample with alpine base image
+Sample with Alpine Linux as base image.
+Small container, about 6.7 MB size.

 The image will run as `nobody` user instead of `root`.